Iowa vs. Colorado State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The 34 combined points per game that these two squads have allowed this season are 10.5 fewer than the 44.5 over/under in this contest.
+- These two squads combine to allow 34 points per game, 10.0 fewer than this contest's over/under.

-- The Hawkeyes and their opponents have scored an average of 49.0 points per game in 2021, 4.5 more than Saturday's total.
+- The average total in Hawkeyes games this season is 49.0, 5.0 points above Saturday's total of 44.

-- The 44.5-point total for this game is 11.0 points below the 55.5 points per game average total in Rams games this season.
+- The 55.5 PPG average total in Rams games this season is 11.5 points more than this game's over/under.

 Iowa Stats and Trends

-- Iowa's games this year have not gone over the total in three opportunities.
+- Iowa's games this year have not eclipsed the over/under yet in three opportunities.

-- When Iowa puts up more than 24.0 points, it is 3-0 against the spread and 3-0 overall.
+- Iowa is 3-0 against the spread and 3-0 overall this season when the team scores more than 24.0 points.

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.